Five things you should know beforehand to enjoy the climb for those visiting Mount Takao for the first time:

 Mount Takao is one of the most popular mountain climbers in the world.
 Surrounded by deep nature, it's hard to believe it's so close to the city.
 Yakuoin Temple in the mountains is a special place where monks still train day and night, and where nature and prayer intertwine.
 Here are five things you should know to enjoy Mount Takao to the fullest.

-To fully enjoy the profound charm of Mount Takao
+How to fully enjoy the profound charm of Mount Takao.

-Located about an hour west of central Tokyo by train, Mount Takao, located in Hachioji, Tokyo, is a mountain surrounded by such abundant nature that it's hard to believe it's so close to the city.
+Mount Takao is about an hour west of central Tokyo by train, and is located in Hachioji, Tokyo.
+It’s a mountain surrounded by such abundant nature that you forget that the city is so close by.
 It's also one of the most visited mountains in the world, with around 3 million visitors annually.

-When you first get off at Takaosanguchi Station, many people will be surprised and wonder, "Is this really Tokyo?"
+When you first get off at Takaosanguchi Station, many people will be surprised and wonder if they’re really still in Tokyo.

-The audio guide app "ONTHE TRIP" is based on the theme of "turning every travel destination into a museum," and covers cultural assets such as shrines and temples, stunning scenery, hot springs, art festivals, and even cultures like Zen and sushi.
+The ON THE TRIP audio guide app is based on the idea of turning every travel destination into a museum, and covers cultural assets such as shrines and temples, stunning scenery, hot springs, art festivals, and even cultures like Zen and sushi.
 It is a travel guide app that lets you explore things that interest you on the spot at various travel destinations.

 The audio guide is easy to use.
-Just download the ON THE TRIP app, open it, and select the spot guide.
+Just download the ON THE TRIP app, open it, and select the guide for the spot you are visiting.

 When you select a spot that interests you, you can play it and it will tell you the history and background of the scenery in front of you with audio, text, and photos.